-PRESS RELEASE: Welsh Invention helps to reduce air pollution from wood burning stoves
+PRESS RELEASE: Invention helps to reduce air pollution from wood burning stoves

-Marc Howell, who studied engineering at Cardiff University followed by years working as an engineer in the automotive and semiconductor industries, spent seven years working in his garage near Cowbridge, Vale of Glamorgan to perfect new patented technology that provides a real wood burning stove experience but with very low levels of pollution.
+Marc Howell, who studied engineering at Cardiff University followed by years working as an engineer in the renewable energy sector, spent seven years working in his garage near Cowbridge, Vale of Glamorgan to perfect new patented technology that provides a real wood burning stove experience but with very low levels of emissions.

 There is much debate and concern about the health impacts of air pollutants from particulates and nitrous oxides.
 The levels of these pollutants are highest in urban centres and are produced from burning of fuels for heat and vehicles as well industry, air transport and agriculture.
 Caught up in the debate have been the emissions from domestic wood burning fires and stoves.